Tumu Crisis: Enthronement of a new emperor and the defense of Beijing

 On 15 September, officials in Beijing urged the Prince of Cheng to assume the role of emperor to stabilize the government and reduce the importance of the captured Emperor Yingzong in the hands of the Oirats.
 Although initially hesitant, the prince eventually ascended the throne as the Jingtai Emperor on 17 (or 23) September.
 He declared his captive brother as the "emperor emeritus" (Taishang Huangdi), a title that was purely honorary.

-In response to the threat of invasion from the Mongols, Yu Qian withdrew 80,000 soldiers from Xuanfu and other areas to defend Beijing.
+Yu Qian withdrew 80,000 soldiers from Xuanfu and other areas to defend Beijing.
 He also called in reserves from northern China, including transport and training units and coast guard units.
 New commanders were appointed and defenses were organized.
-Meanwhile, Esen once again approached Datong, this time claiming to be defending Emperor Yingzong's right to the throne.
+Esen once again approached Datong, this time claiming to be defending Emperor Yingzong's right to the throne.
 His claim was rejected by the garrison at Yanghe Pass.
 He then marched on Beijing with the intention of restoring Emperor Yingzong to the throne.
 The defenders at the Jijing Pass held off the Mongol army for several days before being outnumbered.
 Esen finally reached Beijing on 27 October.
 With 220,000 men at his disposal, Yu Qian was able to fend off the 70,000 Mongol troops.
 After five days of fighting, the Mongols realized they did not have the strength to take the city and returned to their homeland.
 Following Esen's failed campaign, the Ming troops were able to drive out the remaining smaller Mongol forces from China.
-As a result of Esen's defeat, Mongol unity began to crumble rapidly.
+Mongol unity began to crumble rapidly.
 Just a few days after his departure from Beijing, Toghtoa Bukha Khan sent an envoy with tribute to the Ming court.

 In the following weeks, the Mongols continued their border raids, sometimes involving numerous detachments.
 The Ming army, commanded from Beijing by Yu Qian, responded by strengthening the defenses of the passes, while the Ming cavalry cleared the border steppes.
 The operations of the Ming troops did not have significant results, but they faced difficulties in supplying their troops due to the destruction of the surrounding area.

 Esen then offered to release Emperor Yingzong, but the Jingtai Emperor was hesitant to accept, as he wanted to solidify his position in the palace and government before allowing his brother to return.
-As a result, Emperor Yingzong was not able to return until September 1450, remaining in captivity for twelve and a half months.
+Emperor Yingzong was not able to return until September 1450, remaining in captivity for twelve and a half months.
 Upon his return, the Jingtai Emperor felt threatened by Emperor Yingzong and ordered him to stay in the Southern Palace within the Forbidden City, limiting his contact with the outside world.
-Essentially, Emperor Yingzong was under house arrest.
+Emperor Yingzong was placed under house arrest.